AIXjing/notes/src/english/speaking.md

     I couldn't go to the party, but I still wanted to **chip in** for a gift.

     My son likes to **chip in** and help me with the garden.

+11. **to come down with**

+    *to become sick but not serious*

+    I'm not feeling so well.
+I think I'm coming down with something.

+    Sorry, I think I'm coming down with a cold.

+12. **to come up with**

+    *to find an idea for something*

+    I need to come up with a great present for my mom's birthday.

+    I couldn't come up with anything special, so I just baked a cake.

+13. **to cut back on**

+    *to consume less of something*

+    I'm trying to cut back on fried food, but it's so tasty.

+    I'm trying to cut back.

+14. **to cut off**

+    *to end abruptly, usually driving or speaking*

+    The driver in the red car cut me off and almost caused a wreck.

+15. **to drop by/in**

+    *to stop by for a visit*

+    Hey, are you home?
+I'm in the neighborhood and I wanted to drop by.

+    Drop by/in at any time.

+16. **to end up**

+    *to eventually decide or reach something*

+    We ended up just ordering pizza and not going to the fancy restaurant.

+    He doesn't want to end up like his father.

+17. **to fill in**

+    *to provide information usually spoken*

+    I missed the meeting.
+Can someone fill me in?

+18. **to fill out**

+    *to write information on a form*

+    Could you please fill out these forms?

+19. **to get around (to it)**

+    *to delay doing something*

+    I'll get around to that later.

+    I finally got around to cleaning the garage.

+20. **to get back at**

+    *get revenge on someone*

+    My sister took my shoes to get back at me for taking her sweater.